ANANTHU02/DC-MCTS-for-Atari-game-play/README.md

 Problem Statement

-Traditional Monte Carlo tree search algorithms (MCTS) reach their limits when applied to complex games with large state spaces or games with hidden or incomplete information.
+Traditional Monte Carlo tree search algorithms (MCTS) reach their limits when applied to complex games with large state spaces or games with hidden or incomplete information.
 These limitations affect the effectiveness and efficiency of decision making.
-Additionally, MCTS scalability and performance can be challenging, especially in scenarios that require load balancing and subtree merging.
+Additionally, MCTS scalability and performance can be challenging, especially in scenarios that require load balancing and subtree merging.
 Therefore, we need improved algorithms that can overcome these limitations and improve the performance of MCTS when dealing with complex games with large state spaces and hidden information.
-This project aims to address these challenges by investigating the application of the divide-and-conquer Monte Carlo tree search (DC-MCTS) algorithm, which divides the search space into smaller subtrees for more targeted searches. and This project explores the advantages of DC-MCTS compared to traditional MCTS algorithms and analyzes their performance to gain insights into the efficiency and effectiveness of DC-MCTS when tackling complex gaming and decision-making scenarios.
+This project aims to address these challenges by investigating the application of the divide-and-conquer Monte Carlo tree search (DC-MCTS) algorithm, which divides the search space into smaller subtrees for more targeted searches. and This project explores the advantages of DC-MCTS compared to traditional MCTS algorithms and analyzes their performance to gain insights into the efficiency and effectiveness of DC-MCTS when tackling complex gaming and decision-making scenarios.